 MON_DIS PADIAS_JPCC: This table contains distress survey information for jointed PCC pavements interpreted from 35-mm (1.38-inch) black-and-white photographs using an early version of the PADIAS software for data collected prior to May 1992.
-Work is underway to reinterpret the film with version 4.2 of the PADIAS software and store the information in the MON DIS PADIAS42 JPCC table.
+Data remaining in this table represents distress photography which was not reinterpreted using the PADIAS 4.2 software version.